Orientation - Fall 2022

 Residential Students - Learning Skills Lab

-Expect to receive an invitation to join the Google Classroom course page for Learning Skills Lab on or shortly before Monday, August 15.
+Expect to receive an invitation to join the Google Classroom course page for Learning Skills Lab on or shortly before Monday, August 14.
 The invitation will be sent to your UD email account and will provide instructions for joining the Google Classroom page for the Learning Skills Lab course.
-The course page will include the syllabus, meeting schedule, and access to assignments necessary for Orientation Week.
+The course page will include the syllabus, meeting schedule, and instructions for accessing assignments necessary for Orientation Week.
 The Learning Skills Lab class meetings for Orientation Week are also noted in the Orientation schedule itself.

 If you do not receive a Google Classroom invitation by 5:00 p.m. on August 15, please email your Learning Skills Lab professor.
 If you are enrolled in Section 1, your professor is Professor Tamara Tabo.
 She can be reached at ttabo1@udayton.edu.
 If you are enrolled in Section 2, your professor is Professor Nicholas Seger.
 He can be reached at nseger1@udayton.edu.